 That might be a bit of hyperbole, but if you’ve been a manager of a project, then you know that people take their management tools, methodologies and organizational structures seriously.
 Some hold these beliefs with a fundamentalist fervor.

 However, any project manager worth their deliverables knows that long-term success requires an openness to change, where one listens to a chorus of ideas.
 It’s self-destructive to become complacent and reliant on one particular way of doing things.
 It’s in that spirit that we devote ourselves today to one of the newer organizational structures: Holacracy.

 What Is Holacracy?

-Holacracy is a decentralized management and organizational method.
-The authority and decision-making power within this type of governance is distributed throughout the Holarchy of a self-organizing team.
+Holacracy is decentralized management and organizational method.
+The authority and decision-making power within this type of governance are distributed throughout the Holarchy of a self-organizing team.
 In other words, there is no overriding managerial hierarchy that holds responsibility for the organization.

 The Origin of Holacracy